EU ready to support sanctions on Russian mercenaries, France says | Law-Order

 Reuters reported in September that Mali's military junta was in discussions about deploying Russia's Wagner Group in Mali , which France says is not acceptable because it has its own troops in the region.
 "There's a common will to decide a legal framework for sanctions that will be put on the Wagner Group," Jean-Yves Le Drian told reporters on the margins of an EU foreign ministers meeting that discussed Mali.

-The European Union agreed on Monday to draft a framework for possible sanctions on Russian mercenaries who could be deployed to West Africa's Sahel region, France's foreign minister said.
+The European Union agreed on Monday to draft a list of possible sanctions on Russian mercenaries who could be deployed to West Africa's Sahel region, France's foreign minister said.
 Reuters reported in September that Mali's military junta was in discussions about deploying Russia's Wagner Group in Mali , which France says is not acceptable because it has its own troops in the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)